clamli/NLP-Poject-Text-Summerization/README.md

 - Do we need an "EOS" token in the end of each encoder input?
 - What is the maximum sentence length for Padding of training and development inputs?
+- words of each topic
+- topic embedding matrix
+- topics of each document